tetratelabs/eg-course/docs/oidc.md

 Above:

-- We give access to the exact endpoint (path) `/headers` to all users.
+- We give access to the exact endpoint (path) `/headers` to all authenticated users.
 - For **any other path** (path prefix of /), we match only if the header `x-admin` is `true`.

-- Non-administrators will not match any rules, and so Envoy's response should be a 500 type error.
+Other than the `/headers` (and oauth) endpoints, non-administrators will not have any routes to any of the other endpoints of the `httpbin` application.

 Apply the claim-based routing policy: